banjophil/patreon-downloader/README.md

 # patreon-downloader

+## PROJECT ABANDONED -- removed from chrome store
+I originally created this extension to be able to archive creators that I supported who uploaded a lot of files or images in slideshows.
+Month per month I would achive the posts.
+After patreon removed the ability to filter by month this extension is no longer useful to me.
+There are usually too many posts in a year to scrape and download at once.
+In addition there are so many file formats and so many ways that creators can include files in posts this has become a nightmare to test.
+Especially as I cant test it on creators that I havent paid for.
+Every time patreon updates their layout this also needs to be updated.

+**If this is somehow still useful for you, you can install the dist.zip folder manually as a chrome extension.**

+////////

 This extension will scrape a Patreon feed and download all posted images, slideshows and files.
 Useful for archiving.

 No longer in active development.
 Old versions can be installed by loading an unpacked extension in Chrome.